JonathanESchmidt/JonathanESchmidt/README.md

 ### Hello there.
 Im Jonathan

 ## A few things about me
-- Currently studying at Aalborg University, Denmark for my master's degree in [VISION, GRAPHICS AND INTERACTIVE SYSTEMS][vgis]
+- Currently studying at Aalborg University, Denmark for my master's degree in ROBOTICS[rob]
 - working with machine learning and computer vision.
 <br />